WinClassic/winclassic.github.io/quickstart.md

 Link: <https://winclassic.boards.net/thread/906/display-properties-deskn>

-{% capture displayprop-disclaimer %}
+{%
+    include balloon.html
+    title="Display Properties Additional Information"
-If you a user of SimpleClasicTheme, this will be installed for you already.
+    description="If you a user of SimpleClassicTheme, this will be installed for you already." icon="bulb_16.png"
-{% endcapture %}
+%}
-{% include balloon.html title="Display Properties Additional Information" description=displayprop-disclaimer icon="bulb_16.png" %}

-### Winaero Tweaker
+### WinAero Tweaker

-An essential tool tha allows for making more advanced changes to your Windows installation.
+An essential tool that allows for making more advanced changes to your Windows installation.
 Don't like the system font?
 Want to change the window title bar size?
 How about disabling adverts?
 Lot's of small tweaks all from the safety of an easy to use GUI.

 Link: <https://winaero.com/winaero-tweaker/>